yogayataverma/Go_Backend_APIs/README.md

-These are Restful APIs in Go Language.
+# Go Language RESTful APIs with SQLite

-To Run this project:
+## To Run the Project:

-1. Clone Repo.
+1. **Clone the Repository:**
+   - Clone this repository to your local machine.

+2. **Open Folder in VS Code:**
-2. OPen folder in VS Code.
+   - Open the cloned folder in Visual Studio Code.

-3. Download go lang and sqlite db browser on system.
+3. **Download Go Lang:**
+   - Download and install Go from [here](https://golang.org/dl/).

+4. **Download SQLite DB Browser:**
+   - Download and install SQLite DB Browser from [here](https://sqlitebrowser.org/dl/).

+5. **Import SQLite DB File:**
+   - Open SQLite DB Browser.
-4. Import the sqlite db file in it.
+   - Import the provided SQLite DB file into the browser.

-5. Download Postman
-6. Use the follwing urls in Postman:
+6. **Run the Project:**
+   - Open the terminal in VS Code.
+   - Run the following command to start the Go server:
+     ```bash
+     go run main.go
+     ```

+7. **Download Postman:**
+   - Download and install Postman from [here](https://www.postman.com/downloads/).

+8. **Use Postman for API Testing:**
+   - Open Postman.
+   - Use the following URLs for API testing:
-   1. To get all tasks: localhost:8080/tasks(GET)
+     - To get all tasks: `localhost:8080/tasks` (GET)
-   2. To get particular task: localhost:8080/task/1(GET)
+     - To get a particular task: `localhost:8080/task/1` (GET)
-   3. To insert task:  localhost:8080/tasks(POST)
+     - To insert a task: `localhost:8080/tasks` (POST)
-   4. To update task:  localhost:8080/tasks/1(PUT)
+     - To update a task: `localhost:8080/tasks/1` (PUT)
-   5. To delete task:  localhost:8080/tasks/1(DELETE)
+     - To delete a task: `localhost:8080/tasks/1` (DELETE)

-While inserting new task use this reference:
-	ID          int
-	Title       string
-	Description string
-	Due_Date    string
-	Status      string
+   - Use the provided reference for inserting a new task:
+     ```json
+     {
+       "ID": 1,
+       "Title": "Sample Task",
+       "Description": "Description of the task",
+       "Due_Date": "2022-12-31",
+       "Status": "Pending"
+     }
+     ```

+## Additional Notes:

+- Customize the Go code and SQLite database as needed.

+Happy API testing with Go and SQLite! 🚀